Media Research

 What is a Ph.D. thesis?

 The Ph.D. thesis is the intended outcome of the doctoral training period.
-The thesis must give account of the student’s scientific work and meet the quality standards established by the Academic Committee of the program.
-Theses are defended in a public dissertation event, where they are subjected to assessment by an expert committee.
+Your thesis must give account of your scientific work and meet the quality standards established by the Academic Committee of the program.

-As a general rule, Ph.D. candidates must have been enrolled on their program for a minimum period of 24 months before initiating thesis defense proceedings.
+As a general rule, you must have been enrolled on your Ph.D. program for at least 24 months before initiating the thesis defense proceedings.

 I have approval to proceed to the thesis defense.
 What are the stages of this process?